na-na-hi/renget/archive/ate-incarnation-status.md

 >Enchant Item (1):
 Allows you to create a Divine Relic.
 Works better for items made by the incarnation using this authority.
 If an authority crystal is used, a specific effect may be imparted.
 The item is severely damaged in the case of failure.

->Stealth (3)
+>Stealth (6)
 Makes you and any objects or persons with whom you make physical contact invisible to mortals and incarnations below a certain level.
-Consumes 1 divinity per minute.
+Consumes 1 divinity every two minutes.
+Also masks non-visual indicators of your presence to all of those with whom you are not sharing the benefits of this authority, such as sounds, smells, and, to a limited extent, the effects you have on the world around you.

 >Divine Armor (3)
 Wraps divinity around your body like armor, protecting you from physical harm and negating some or all of the effects of authorities used against you below a certain level.
 Protection is directly proportional to divinity used.
 Consumes up to 1 divinity per second